x-atlas-consortia/uuid-api/README.md

 There are a few configurable environment variables to keep in mind:

 - `COMMONS_BRANCH`: build argument only to be used during image creation when we need to use a branch of commons from github rather than the published PyPI package.
 Default to master branch if not set or null.
 - `HOST_UID`: the user id on the host machine to be mapped to the container.
-Default to 1000 if not set or null.
 - `HOST_GID`: the user's group id on the host machine to be mapped to the container.
-Default to 1000 if not set or null.

 We can set and verify the environment variable like below:

 ````
-export COMMONS_BRANCH=master
+export COMMONS_BRANCH=main
 echo $COMMONS_BRANCH
 ````